 - It stops the head hitting hard surfaces after impact

 - Pressure is distributed all over the body

 - A protective shell stops shattered glass harming the infant

-Front-facing child car seats
+Forward-facing child car seats

 Booster seats are effectively one step up from a regular child car seat, but aimed at slightly older children.
-From February 2017, manufacturers have been restricted from producing backless versions of these seats.
+A booster seat raises the height of a child, so they’re correctly positioned, and offers additional support for the head and back.

-Interestingly, there is no legal requirement for parents with a backless seat to update their current model for a new one.
+From February 2017, manufacturers have been restricted from producing backless versions.
+However, there’s no legal requirement for parents with a backless seat to update their current model for a new one.

 What is Isofix?